Skip to content

 • Wind speed -- In miles per hour

-Weather appears in the track day detail header as a summary bar with icons.
-If your track day is linked to a track with GPS coordinates, you can auto-fetch current weather conditions directly from the session log form.
+Weather shows up in three places: the Day-of snapshot in the next-track-day hero, the weather chip on each row in the history list, and the stats band on the detail page.
+If your track day is linked to a track with GPS coordinates, you can also auto-fetch current weather conditions from the session log form.

 Editing and deleting